 What is the BalanceBelt?

-The BalanceBelt is a health & well-being wearable that uses haptic feedback to help patients suffering from severe balance disorders find their balance and regain their independence.
+The BalanceBelt is a Class 1 Medical Device wearable that uses haptic feedback to help patients suffering from severe balance disorders find their balance and regain their independence.

 Patients suffering from severe balance disorders such as Bilateral Vestibular Loss (BVL) experience severe imbalance and difficulty walking.
 BVL affects an estimated 81 people out of every 100,000, which amounts to over 6 million people worldwide.

 By providing haptic feedback on the wearer’s body position and balance, the BalanceBelt helps BVL patients move around freely without relying on others, walking sticks or wheelchairs.
 Research has demonstrated that the BalanceBelt leads to an improved quality of life.

 A smart belt with integrated accelerometer and vibration motors.